Unfair Means in CBSE Board Exam 2026: Know Actions and Penalties

 A:

-Yes, the Central Board of Secondary Education will take action and penalties against the students who take advantage of the unfair means during the board examination.
+Yes, the Central Board of Secondary Education will take action and impose penalties against the students who indulge in any unfair means.

 Articles